beaplab/transcriptome_metaT_quantification/README.md

 ```r
 Rscript scripts/dataset_selector.R 2012_carradec_tara,2021_tara_polar
 ```
+In which you define the nicknames of the datasets you want to compare.
+In this case, we are focusing in Tara and Tara Polar, but you may be interested into working with something else.
+It depends entirely on your species of interest.
+Check the `Relevance` section to decide.
+You can also run everything, it will take longer but it's ok.

-It will have generated `data/sample_sheet/2023-11-15_dataset-selection.csv` which will be the output of our pipeline.
+It will have generated `data/sample_sheet/2023-11-15_dataset-selection.csv` which will be the input of our pipeline.

-### Transcriptomes

-You will have in the `data/transcriptomes` your query transcriptomes to explore in this process.

 ### Running nextflow quantification